futurice/ios-good-practices/README.md

 ### Structure

-`MARK:` comments are a great way to group your methods, especially in view controllers.
-Here is a common structure that works with almost any view controller:
+`MARK:` comments (Swift) and [pragma marks][nshipster-pragma-marks] (Objective-C) are a great way to group your methods, especially in view controllers.
+Here is a Swift example for a common structure that works with almost any view controller:

 ```swift